RMYF seeks to support programs that:

 - Are innovative and have a potentially replicable service concept.

-- Are offered by small or medium nonprofit organizations (operating budget of less than $3 million).
+- Are offered by small or medium nonprofit organizations (operating budget of up to $1 million).

 - Promote scholastic, professional, athletic and/or other excellence in disadvantaged youth (0-25 years old).

 - Provide youth with new opportunities for health, personal growth and success.

 - Are located in the greater metropolitan areas of Boston, Los Angeles, Milwaukee, San Francisco and Washington, DC.
 Search below to see if your zip code falls within our range.

 Specifically, below are the types of services and organizations we fund.

 Following Albert Einstein's dictum, "If at first the idea is not absurd, then there is no hope for it."
 Innovation Grants support ideas that might easily appear radical or preposterous.
 Rarity is a good guideline to gauge whe

 Innovation Grants aim to help undiscovered organizations at a point in their evolution where $25,000 still makes a meaningful contribution towards becomming sustainable long-term.
 If your organization has more than $1million in annual revenue or receive any grants over $100,000 from government entities or large philanthropic organizations, it has likely outgrown RMYF grants.

 Only organizations that meet all of the following criteria are eligible for Innovation Grants: